If you are new to blogging it may confuse you that what is a permalink and What is a permalink structure?

-I’m writing this post to make all these things clear to you.
-So that you can understand the things and use it in your favor.
+I’m writing this post to make all the things related to permalink clear to you.
+So that you can understand and use it in your favor.
+Let’s discuss.

-The URL of a post or page is something like “http://domain.com/post-name”.
+The URL of a post or page is something like “https:// domain. com/post-name/”.

-For example, the URL of this post is “http://SharpBlogger.com/what-is-a-permalink“.
+The URL of this post is “https:// SharpBlogger. com/what-is-a-permalink/“.
 And it is the permalink of this post.

 You can see the permalink of any web page in your browser’s address bar.

-Permalink is typically consisted of two things – Domain URL and Slug.
+A Permalink typically consists of two things – Domain URL and Slug.
 Everything after the domain URL is called Slug.

-See the example of permalink from two posts of this blog –
+See the example of permalinks from two posts of this blog –

 The URL of the domain is same for both posts but the slugs are different.